Cubing-at-Home/cubingathome-bot/README.md

 **Gets help command.**

+## To Do
+### In-Progress
+- Scramble previews in Discord (in addition to alg.cubing.net)
+- Solver, for any scramble AND previously called scramble on react (necessary?)
+- Expand scramble types
+    - ~~3x3 subsets~~
+    - Better MBLD support
+    - More?
+- Make embed prettier

+### Maybe?
+- Better logo
+- Head-to-head comparison
+- Competition feature (eh)
+- OAuth w/ WCA account?? (probably possible but would have to change hosting to have storage)
+- Alg search with algdb.net
+- Discord solves using three.js/canvas???
+(I think this would be very cool but hard to implement)
 ## Bug Reporting/Feature Request
 Please open an issue in this repo using [bug_report.md](.github/ISSUE_TEMPLATE/bug_report.md) and clearly describe the issue.
 To request a new feature, please use [feature_request.md](.github/ISSUE_TEMPLATE/feature_request.md).